borislavmavrin/stance-detection/README.md

  2. Update h_1 = f(W_h * h_0 + W_x * x_1)
  3. Fit the model by predicting x_2: min (W * h_1 - x_2) with respect to W_h, W_x, W.

-W_h, W_x, W are estimated weight matrices, f is an activataion function, usually sigmoid or tangh.
+W_h, W_x, W are estimated weight matrices, f is an activation function, usually sigmoid or tangh.
 Note that W_h, W_x and W are the same for each step in the time series.

 However, estimation of RNN is complicated by the Vanishing/Exploding gradient problem.
 During gradient descent updates the gradient might vanish or diverge to infinity.
-The gradient has the form of g^T, i.e. some expression raised to the power T (lenght of the time series sequence).
+The gradient has the form of g^T, i.e. some expression raised to the power T (length of the time series sequence).
 Hence, if g becomes small, the gradient g^T vanishes, and if g is big enough, g^T explodes.
 LSTM introduced gating mechanism which mitigates the problem.
 In short LSTM might 'forget' the h_t or x_t.
 LSTM dynamically changes importance weight of h_t and x_t at each step.
 A very good introduction can be found here: http://colah.github.io/posts/2015-08-Understanding-LSTMs/

 ## Soft attention